tasmiah26/Processing-Scripts/README.md

 Flag         | Description
 ------------ | -------------
-extract | extracts surfaces from segmentation_to31_final.nii. and transforms surfaces to mni and native size registration or from_registration| performs surface registration to template (29w, 31w, and adult) resample | resample original surface to template and transform the resampled surfaces to 31w template and native space. surface_measures | calculates surface area, sulcal depth, and mean curvature.
-Whole brain measures (l/r area, depth, and absolute mean curvature) will be saved as Area_Depth_aMC.rsl.s5.txt, inside "surfaces" folder volume_measures | measures tissue volumes and saves them in Volume_measures.txt, found in "recon_segmentation" folder gyrification_index | calculates left/right/whole gyrification indices and stores them in  GI_info_final.txt, inside "surfaces" folder
+--extract | extracts surfaces from segmentation_to31_final.nii. and transforms surfaces to mni and native size --registration or --from_registration| performs surface registration to template (29w, 31w, and adult) --resample | resample original surface to template and transform the resampled surfaces to 31w template and native space.
+--surface_measures | calculates surface area, sulcal depth, and mean curvature.
+Whole brain measures (l/r area, depth, and absolute mean curvature) will be saved as Area_Depth_aMC.rsl.s5.txt, inside "surfaces" folder
+--volume_measures | measures tissue volumes and saves them in Volume_measures.txt, found in "recon_segmentation" folder --gyrification_index | calculates left/right/whole gyrification indices and stores them in  GI_info_final.txt, inside "surfaces" folder